MicrosoftDocs/win32/desktop-src/Msi/creating-a-patch-package.md

 ---
-Description: 'Developers create a patch package by generating a patch creation file and using Msimsp.exe to call the UiCreatePatchPackageEx function in Patchwiz.dll.' ms.assetid: '8a163653-6ba1-46ea-9832-f998749d29ae'
+Description: Developers create a patch package by generating a patch creation file and using Msimsp.exe to call the UiCreatePatchPackageEx function in Patchwiz.dll. ms.assetid: 8a163653-6ba1-46ea-9832-f998749d29ae
-title: Creating a Patch Package
+title: Creating a Patch Package ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Patch Package